PM Modi should take cue from Rahul Gandhi and visit Manipur: Cong | Politics

 ''During my 2-day visit to the state, it broke my heart to see our brothers and sisters in pain.
 Peace is the only way forward, and we must all work towards it,'' he said.

+Tagging Gandhi's tweet, Congress general secretary Jairam Ramesh said, ''The walls that have come up due to the politics of hate and violence.
+It wasn't the people of Manipur who tried to block him.
+It was the state police and the administration.'' ''Manipur needs peace.
+The people of Manipur need a healing touch.
+The walls of hate and mistrust need to be broken down.
+For that to happen, the CM must go and the PM has to wake up,'' the Congress general secretary said.

-In a tweet, Congress General Secretary Jairam Ramesh said the prime minister ''found time to congratulate the Indian football team for their spectacular win that made us all proud, but he continues to remain silent on Manipur''.
+In another tweet, Ramesh said the prime minister ''found time to congratulate the Indian football team for their spectacular win that made us all proud, but he continues to remain silent on Manipur''.

 ''There are three footballers from Manipur who proudly represent India.
 His silence hurts them as well,'' he said.